-ciclopirox lacquer - topical, PENLAC (cont.)
+ciclopirox lacquer - topical, Penlac (cont.)

-SIDE EFFECTS: Skin burning at the application site, redness of the skin surrounding the nail, changes in the shape of the nail, ingrown toenails, or changes in nail color may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
-Tell your doctor immediately if blistering, swelling, or oozing occur.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+SIDE EFFECTS: Redness/burning of treated skin or changes in shape/color of nail may occur.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: blistering/swelling/oozing at the application site.A very serious allergic reaction to this drug is rare.
+However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration